Thomas Stukley

 Thomas Stucley (c.
 1525 – 4 August 1578) was an English mercenary who fought in France, Ireland and at the Battle of Lepanto before being killed at the Battle of Alcácer Quibir in 1578.
-He was a Catholic recusant and a rebel against the Protestant Elizabeth I.
+He was a Catholic recusant and a rebel against the Protestant Elizabeth I. He was also rumoured to be an illegitimate son of Elizabeth's father, Henry VIII.

 Family

 He was a younger son of Sir Hugh Stucley (1496–1559) lord of the manor of Affeton, in the parish of West Worlington in Devon, head of an ancient gentry family, a Knight of the Body to King Henry VIII and Sheriff of Devon in 1545.
 His mother was Jane Pollard, daughter of Sir Lewis Pollard (c.1465–1526), lord of the manor of King's Nympton, Devon, Justice of the Common Pleas, and his wife Anne Hext.

 It has been alleged that he was instead an illegitimate son of King Henry VIII.
 Details of any wives or children he may have had are imprecise.